 There’s a common misconception that if a property is sold the negative equity amount is then “split” between each of you.
 Unfortunately this is not the case.
 A lender treats each borrower the same .i.e., the mortgage is “joint and several”.
 This means that 100% of the debt is your responsibility regardless of who lives in the property or who makes the payments.

 The good news is that Negative Equity UK help people like you with this problem daily.
 Sometimes we represent only one borrower, sometimes both.
 It is always easier if both of you are in agreement that the property is to be sold and are both willing to participate in negotiations.

 Bolton couple, John and Julie, are divorcing.
-They have an £150,000mortgage on interest only with 15 years remain on the term.
+They have a £150,000 interest only mortgage with 15 years remain on the term.
 The property is now worth £100,000.
 They both want to sell and move on.
 Julie’s divorce solicitor recommends she speak to Negative Equity UK.

 If you think you need our help, get in touch with a member of the team today!